-Officers are consistently trained in complex, highly specialized areas including, but not limited to, Ethics, Crisis Intervention, High Visibility Traffic Enforcement, Diversity and Inclusion, Fair and Impartial Policing, Active Shooter and Firearms Legal Updates.
+Officers are continuously trained in highly specialized areas including, but not limited to Ethics, Crisis Intervention, High Visibility Traffic Enforcement, Diversity and Inclusion, Mental Illness, Fair and Impartial Policing, Legal Updates, Active Threats and Use of Force training that includes deescalation, less than lethal options and firearms.

-Avon Police Officers are the Town's First Responders, and are certified medical response technicians.
+Avon Police Officers are the town's First Responders and are certified by the state as Emergency Medical Responders.
 All patrol vehicles are equipped with Automated External Defibrillators (AED) and Naloxone, an opioid antagonist/overdose reversal drug.
 The Patrol Division has a Bicycle Patrol Unit equipped with a portable AED.
-The Patrol Division actively participates in many regional programs such as Computer Crimes Task Force, North Central Municipal Accident Reconstruction Squad and the North Central Emergency Service Team (also known as SWAT).
-The Digital Forensic Specialty Unit conducts advanced investigations into crimes involving digital technology.
-The Department also has an Officer who is a trained and certified Commercial Vehicle Safety Alliance certified truck inspector.
+The Department actively participates in regional, multi-town partnerships such as the North Central Municipal Accident Reconstruction Squad and the North Central Emergency Services Team (also known as SWAT).
+Several officers are specially trained and certified by the Federal Aviation Administration as Drone Pilots and participate in the regional team that assists in search and rescue/recovery, vehicle accidents and tactical incidents.
+The Department also has an Officer who is trained and certified as a Commercial Vehicle Safety Alliance truck inspector.